 West Maas en Waal has a solid budget

-The municipality of West Maas en Waal is in good financial health.
-Expenditure and income are in balance.
-This allows the municipality to continue working on the ambitions set out in the council program.
-However, like many other municipalities, the municipality has deficits for 2026 and 2027.
-This is due to declining government revenues from 2026 onwards.
+The municipality of West Maas en Waal is in a good financial position.
+Expenditures and revenues are balanced.
+This allows the municipality to continue working on the ambitions outlined in the executive program.
+However, like many other municipalities, the municipality faces deficits for 2026 and 2027.
+This is due to declining national government revenues starting in 2026.

 Financial position in order

-Vincent van Neerbos is temporarily taking over the finance portfolio: "We are a financially healthy municipality and want to remain so.
+Vincent van Neerbos is temporarily serving as finance director: “We are a financially sound municipality and want to remain so.
 In the coming year, we will continue to invest in livable and green villages.
-But we are alert and are carefully monitoring our expenditure.
-We are facing all kinds of developments, such as inflation and rising interest rates, higher labor costs, and a shortage of building materials.
-It is still unclear how much funding municipalities will receive from the national government for the performance of our tasks in 2026."
+But we are vigilant and are carefully monitoring our expenditures.
+We are facing all sorts of developments, such as inflation and rising interest rates, higher labor costs, and a shortage of building materials.
+It is still unclear how much funding municipalities will receive from the rijksoverheid by 2026 rijksoverheid carry out our duties.”

-The municipality wants to realize its most important ambitions together with residents, entrepreneurs, village platforms, associations, and institutions.
-In 2024, the municipality will invest in healthcare prevention, among other things.
-Vincent van Neerbos: "As a council, we believe it is important to keep healthcare accessible and affordable for everyone.
+The municipality, together with residents, entrepreneurs, village platforms, associations, and institutions, aims to realize its key ambitions.
+For instance, in 2024, the municipality will invest in healthcare prevention, among other things.
+Vincent van Neerbos: 'As an executive board, we find it important to keep healthcare accessible and available to everyone.
 Prevention can contribute to this.
-We are also investing in education, such as the expansion of the IKC in Beneden-Leeuwen.
-Furthermore, we are committed to accelerating housing construction.
-By investing in sustainability, we are working step by step towards a CO2-neutral West Maas en Waal.
-We will also continue to invest in well-maintained roads and public spaces.
-And finally, we will continue to work on further improving our services for our residents."
+Additionally, we are investing in education, DENK about the expansion of the IKC in Beneden-Leeuwen.
+Furthermore, we are focusing on accelerating housing construction.
+By investing in sustainability, we are gradually working towards a CO2-neutral West Maas en Waal.
+We also continue to invest in well-maintained roads and public spaces.
+And finally, we continue to work on further improving our services for our residents.'

-The program budget has been submitted to the city council.
-The council will make a decision during its meeting on November 8.
+The program budget has been submitted to the municipal council.
+The council will make a decision at its meeting on November 8.